 A barber crossover program is designed for student who has a CA cosmetology license or has completed cosmetology program in CA. He/she wants to have knowledge and skills in cosmetology techniques and obtain CA barber license.

-Equipment Used by Instructors and Students As the same as equipments of Barber Program (Page 10)
+As the same as equipments of Barber Program (Page 10)